muhammadzulfikar/sliopress/content/plugins/contact-form-7/readme.txt

 * The default mail template changed (see [Best Practice to Set Up Mail](http://contactform7.com/best-practice-to-set-up-mail/)).
 * Translations for Slovak, German, Turkish and Portuguese have been updated.
-* WordPress 3.9 or higher is required.
+* SlioPress 3.9 or higher is required.